runstats21/stat-386-projects/_posts/2022-09-20-RWebscrapeTutorial.md

 # combine first row with second level of header above with period in between as new column names
 colnames(data_tbl) = paste0(colnames(data_tbl), ".", data_tbl[1,]) # paste "original column name.value in first row" together as new column name

-# remove periods from first few columns
+# remove periods from first few columns, which did not have a second, upper level heading
 colnames(data_tbl)[1:5] = gsub("\\.", "", colnames(data_tbl[1:5]))  # find and replace all periods in first 5 columns with nothing (i.e., "")

 # remove unneeded repeated header rows